We will contact you by email or regular mail a few times after you apply for citizenship to:

 - citizenship ceremony

 If this happens, we’ll send you a message to explain why.
 You’ll have to submit a new citizenship application and pay the fees again.

 If we don’t approve your application for citizenship, we’ll send you a letter explaining why and what options you have.

 Asking questions about your application

-While we process your application, you should only contact CIC if:
+While we process your application, only contact us if you:

-- you plan to leave Canada for more than two weeks in a row,
+- plan to leave Canada for more than two weeks in a row

-We will write to you to let you know the date and time of any interviews.
-Under Canadian privacy law, we cannot give information about your application to anyone but you unless you give your consent in writing.
+Under Canadian privacy law, we can’t give information about your application to anyone but you unless you consent in writing.

 - Date Modified: